 Of all The Wachowskis films to date, Jupiter Ascending ranks as the most unpretentiously enjoyable, the least concerned with the epic meaning of it all and just a determination to create a rollicking good adventure.
 There is a good deal more humour than usual, not something Wachowski films are exactly noted for, with some overlong comic relief scenes cutting back to Mila Kuniss Russian family.
 There is an extended sequence in the middle with Mila Kunis going through an intergalactic inheritance claims bureau that seems played for broad comedy that doesnt suit the rest of the film although the sequence does include a cameo from Terry Gilliam, unrecognisable behind a beard and wild hair, inserted as homage to his bureaucratic nightmare classic Brazil (1985).

 I am still to warm to Mila Kunis as an actress of lasting substance.
 She at least passes through the role here delivering all that is required of her adequately.
 Channing Tatum on the other hand is an actor that has been stuck with pin-up status but is constantly making a series of intelligent casting choices that show there is far more going behind that big goofy smile.
 Here, outfitted with a gold-dyed leonine hairstyle and goatee, elf ears and mascaraed makeup job that could have fallen into ridiculousness for another actor (try to imagine a he-man action hero like Bruce Willis or Jason Satham pulling it off), he plays fiercely determined and contrarily emerges with a sexual sizzle on screen.
 Sean Bean gives a strong supporting performance.
 Much of the film was shot in England and I was a little disappointed at The Wachowskis for settling for the casting of the royalty with the standard cliches of upper-class British accents.
-Among these, Eddie Redmayne, whose name is suddenly big right now with The Theory of Everything (2014), gives an okay performance of languidly bored arrogance, which is ruined by the decision to play it through a silly voice.
+Among these, Eddie Redmayne, whose name was big right then as a result of his Best Actor win at the Oscars for The Theory of Everything (2014), gives an okay performance of languidly bored arrogance, which is ruined by the decision to play it through a silly voice.